Indiana Bar Exam (UBE) details

 Admission on Motion

-May be admitted on motion if applicant has engaged in active practice of law for five of seven years preceding application.
-For complete details, contact the Indiana Board of Law Examiners.
+A member in good standing of another U.S. state or territory may be admitted on motion in Indiana if the applicant has engaged in the active practice of law for five of the seven years preceding application.
+Additional requirements apply.

-Applicants may take exam prior to graduation if they have fewer than five credit hours to complete, are within 100 days of graduation, have completed two hours of Professional Responsibility and have completed all requirements for admission to the bar.
+Applicants may take the exam prior to graduation if they have fewer than five credit hours to complete, are within 100 days of graduation, have completed two hours of Professional Responsibility, and have completed all requirements for admission to the bar.

-Applicants for admission to the Indiana bar based on the UBE, whether administered in Indiana or in another jurisdiction, shall also be required to complete a jurisdiction-specific component on Indiana law and practice within six months after admission to the Indiana bar.
+Applicants for admission to the Indiana bar based on the UBE, whether administered in Indiana or in another jurisdiction, shall also be required to complete a jurisdiction-specific component, the Indiana Law Course, within six months after admission to the Indiana bar.

 We compile all of the information that you need to know about the dates, format, subjects tested, deadlines, fees and more - for each U.S. state - in the free BARBRI Bar Exam Digest.